 Beyond professional skills, there is much from the psychology of learning that can be drawn upon to demonstrate how graphic design might be particularly useful for the education of young people.

-An alternative conceptualisation of the different learning styles is the distinction between visual, auditory, reading and tactile (Fleming & Mills, 1992).
+An alternative conceptualization of the different learning styles is the distinction between visual, auditory, reading and tactile (Fleming & Mills, 1992).
 However, the specific model is irrelevant, what is meaningful is the distinction of separable styles: a graphic designer is likely to be of particular help to those that benefit from visual or watchful learning styles.
 Neuroimaging studies have suggested that visual learners convert incoming information into visual forms in order to understand, thus the predisposition to use visual forms of learning is fairly fundamental to thinking (Kraemer, 2009).
 As experts in the visual domain, theoretical understanding that goes alongside may be crucial in developing methods to improve graphic design education for those with an observational learning style.

-In addition to helping those of a specifically visual turn, graphic design education can be useful to all young people as a model of how to solve complex challenges.
+In addition to helping those of a specific visual turn, graphic design education can be useful to all young people as a model of how to solve complex challenges.
 The work of design education involves the translation of abstract wants and needs into concrete physical properties.
 To do so well involves following rules, theories, subjective definitions of what looks good and when.
-These are the cognitive processes of problem solving, a skill that is often particularly difficult to teach those who do not immediately grasp the turn of mind required.
+These are the cognitive processes of problem-solving, a skill that is often particularly difficult to teach those who do not immediately grasp the turn of mind required.
 Psychology suggests that the use of concrete examples can aid thinking and problem solving with complex tasks (Ormrod, 2013).
 This puts some flesh on the bone as it were, allowing the young person to approach the problem often with their own unique learning approach, rather than be restricted to abstract thinking.
-Graphic design education, as suggested above, is itself a case study in the application of complex thinking to real world examples – it is more probable than not that you will face a different obstacle each day.
-Providing worked examples of a graphic designers’ professional life can enhance young people’s’ understanding, and provide concrete opportunities’ for problem solving, in maths and finance; social skills, personal presentation and politeness; and self-marketing and professional skills, project and time management.
+Graphic design education, as suggested above, is itself a case study in the application of complex thinking to real-world examples – it is more probable than not that you will face a different obstacle each day.
+Providing worked examples of a graphic designers’ professional life can enhance young people’s’ understanding, and provide concrete opportunities’ for problem-solving, in maths and finance; social skills, personal presentation and politeness; and self-marketing and professional skills, project and time management.

-Finally, and perhaps most importantly, graphic design education can help to unlock the unique potential of each individual, and support them to fulfil their own dreams.
-Indeed, it can support them to identify and crystallise those dreams in the first place.
+Finally, and perhaps most importantly, graphic design education can help to unlock the unique potential of each individual, and support them to fulfill their own dreams.
+Indeed, it can support them to identify and crystallize those dreams in the first place.
 A graphic designer is someone who is pursuing their passion as a profession.
 There are unfortunately too many jobs which do not allow this; many young people have not even begun to think of what their dreams might be let alone how to achieve them.
 Role models are crucial guides for the next generation concerning what life courses are permissible; a graphic designer is the incarnation of a life course guided by one’s own abilities and goals.
-They can be, in this sense, a powerful role model – not only for those youths who also seek a career in the visual arts, but for any who want to follow their passion as a career.
-A graphic designer is further likely to be of a pragmatic mindset, having put the work into their making their dream a fundable reality, and are therefore doubly important as realistic role models.
+They can be, in this sense, a powerful role model – not only for those youths who also seek a career in the visual arts but for any who want to follow their passion as a career.
+A graphic designer is further likely to be of a pragmatic mindset, having put the work into their making their dream a fundable reality, and are therefore doubly important as real role models.
 They can provide a blueprint, of how way young people might begin to awaken and follow their dreams.